Skip to content

 • Minimum 3 years of experience working under a pest control licensee with at least one year completed in Florida

-OR Minimum 1 year of experience working under a pest control licensee with a degree from a recognized college or university that includes entomology, botany, agronomy, or horticulture courses
+• A degree or required number of course hours (20 semester hours or 30 quarter hours) from a recognized college or university that includes entomology, botany, agronomy, or horticulture courses

-• The supervising licensee must work in one of the categories of certification you’d like to receive (general household pest and rodent control; termite and other wood-destroying organisms control; lawn and ornamental pest control; or fumigation)
+• Minimum 1 year of experience working under a pest control licensee; supervising licensee must work in one of the categories of certification you’d like to receive (general household pest and rodent control; termite and other wood-destroying organisms control; lawn and ornamental pest control; or fumigation)

 • Minimum of 75% on the pest control operator certification exam

-Limited Commercial Landscape Maintenance Applicator• 6 classroom hours of plant bed and ornamental training
+Limited Commercial Landscape Maintenance Applicator• 6 classroom hours of plant bed and ornamental training (in person or online)

 • Minimum of 75% on the Limited Commercial Maintenance Exam